Frequently Asked Questions

 How does payment settlement work?

-Example: in order to collect from your customers on the 5th of the month, the collection instructions must get to your bank no later than the 4th, the day before the debit date.
+Example: in order to collect from your customers on the 5th of the month, the collection instructions must get to your bank 2 days in advance.

-The bank processes the SEPA direct debit requests submitted to them, the funds leave your customer's account on the 5th and credits your account (the account of the receiving party) on the same date.
+The bank processes the SEPA Direct Debit requests submitted, the funds leave your customer's account on the 5th and credits your account (the account of the receiving party) directly.

 What happens when the collection fails to collect?

-Collections fail, this is a fact of life.
-The customer's account may be closed or funds may not be available in the account on the debit date.
+Collections fail for various reasons such as the customer's account being closed or where sufficent funds are not available in the account on the debit date.
+There are numerous other reasons.

 Joint accounts, need for both to sign the mandate?

 This typically depends on the setup of the payer's bank account.
-If the account is setup such that all authorisers on the account must sign, emandates are not supposed to be used for approving SEPA direct debit mandates.
-In this case the payer must sign a paper mandate.
+If the account is setup such that all authorisers on the account must sign it is necessary to capture both signatures via paper mandate.
+This is typically discovered when asking your customer to complete the mandate.

-How might my customers react to direct debit?
+How might my customers react to SEPA Direct Debit?

 When introducing any new service it's important to be clear in communicating how it's going to work, what's expected from your customer and even more important what your customer can expect from you.